jayesh125/NetflixGPT/netflix-gpt/README.md

 - Designed the Login Page
   - Signin/Signup Form
   - Toggling

+- Routing

+- Form Validation
+  - Sign In Error Messages
+  - Using useRef

 ## Features for New User
   - Sign In / Sign Up Form